 - All vaccines for adults are available at AITC Immunization and Travel Clinic, which is part of the public health department.
-AITC offers most vaccines on a drop-in basis for a fee.
-Appointments are required for persons planning international travel.
+AITC offers most vaccines for a fee; low-cost options are often available.
+Appointments are required.
 Check the AITC website or call (415) 554-2625 for prices, low-cost vaccines, and insurance coverage information.

-- Many vaccines are also offered at pharmacies on a walk-in basis for a fee.
+- Many vaccines are also offered at pharmacies on a walk-in basis.
 Use the Health Map Vaccine Finder to find a location that offers vaccines.

 Vaccines for Children